-Further, the A&R Note Purchase Agreement includes a requirement that commencing with the report and opinion on the consolidated financial statements commencing with the year ending December 31, 2023 and that all of our subsequent quarterly and annual financial statements, not be subject to any statement as to "going concern."
+Further, the A&R Note Purchase Agreement includes a requirement that commencing with the report and opinion on the consolidated financial statements commencing with the year ending December 31, 2023 and that all of our subsequent quarterly and annual financial statements, not be subject to any statement as to "going concern" (subject to certain exceptions).
 We have concluded that it is unlikely that we will be able comply with these provisions in 2024.
 Failure to comply with these provisions would also constitute an event of default under the A&R Note Purchase Agreement.

-In the event of any of the foregoing defaults, the holders of the Pharmakon Senior Secured Notes may declare an event of default under the A&R Note Purchase Agreement and may elect to accelerate the repayment of all unpaid principal, accrued interest and other amounts due, which may require us to delay or curtail our operations until additional funding is received.
+In the event of any of the foregoing defaults, the holders of the Pharmakon Senior Secured Notes may elect to accelerate the repayment of all unpaid principal, accrued interest and other amounts due, which may require us to delay or curtail our operations until additional funding is received.
 These factors raise substantial doubt about our ability to continue as a going concern.
 The terms of the A&R Note Purchase Agreement and the Pharmakon Senior Secured Notes, including applicable covenants, are described in Note 8.
-In the event we are able to maintain compliance with the financial and other covenants and terms of the A&R Pharmakon Note Purchase Agreement or obtain a waiver to or modification of such covenants, we believe our existing cash and cash equivalents will be sufficient to fund our operations and debt service obligations for approximately the next 12 months.
+In the event we are able to maintain compliance with the financial and other covenants and terms of the A&R Note Purchase Agreement or obtain a waiver to or modification of such covenants, we believe our existing cash and cash equivalents will be sufficient to fund our operations and debt service obligations for approximately the next 12 months.

-We will likely require additional capital in the future secured through equity or debt financings, partnerships, collaborations, or other sources in order to meet our debt service obligations, including repayment, under the Pharmakon Senior Secured Noted, and to carry out our planned development and commercial activities.
+We will likely require additional capital in the future secured through equity or debt financings, partnerships, collaborations, or other sources in order to meet our debt service obligations, including repayment, under the Pharmakon Senior Secured Notes, and to carry out our planned development and commercial activities.
 If additional capital is not obtained when required, we may need to delay or curtail our operations until additional funding is received.